 The RVM does not recognise the plastic drink bottle or aluminium drink can that I have deposited into the machine, what can I do?

-If the RVM still does not recognise the container, call 6565 7895 during oﬃce hours (8.00am - 5.15pm, Monday - Friday) or 9880 5238 outside of oﬃce hours.
-You can also reach us via WhatsApp Chat at 9880 5238 at any time.
+If the RVM still does not recognise the container, you can reach us via WhatsApp Chat at 9880 5238 at any time.
 Do also provide us with the product name, size and barcode.

 You may wish to dispose of the container at the nearest recycling bin or keep your container for disposal after we have informed you that the machine database has been updated.

 The RVM was full when I wanted to deposit my drink containers, what can I do?